tweissm35/Engineering_4_Notebook/README.md

 ## SSH with Pi
 This one was short, but very sweet.
 I was seriously shocked at how easy it was to set up.
 After the LED assignments, I unplugged the Pi from my computer.
 I plugged the battery into the powerboost and used the micro USB cable to connect it to my pi.
 My pi lit up without hassle.
 I opened my PuTTy session with the IP address and it connected.
 I could then turn the LED on from across my room.
 It really did feel like magic, maybe I was just expecting it to be finicky, but I really was blown away.
 It worked so well it felt like cheating.

+## I2C
+This one also worked well.
+Both the examples worked without much work, so it wasn't that bad at all.
+I had one issue where the screen wasn't clearing, so I have it put a black rectangle over the text the hide it.
+I also initally forgot to convert the data into strings.
+Other than that, it wasn't bad.